HypeCheck

 Red Flags to Watch For

-• Topical ACV soaks caused skin irritation in 73% of study participants — do not apply undiluted ACV to skin
+• Topical ACV soaks caused skin irritation in 73% of study participants — do not apply undiluted to skin

 Products Containing Apple Cider Vinegar